dcmi/dctap/TAPprimer.md

 In the profile, a shape is identified with a unique value in the <code>shapeID</code> column.
 For readability and to aid in creating useful displays for metadata developers and users, each shape may also have a human-readable label.

-Using the diagram above, we can code each of the rectangles as a in our profile template.
+Using the diagram above, we can code each of the rectangles as a shape in our profile.
 Here is the "book" shape:

 *TAP example:*